christophenoel/argo-workflows/docs/design/sw_design.md

 > TBD Workflow designer implements retry strategies for failed or errored workflow steps
 > List the different strategies +show examples (retry number, backoff,...)

+This mechanism is called the 'retryStrategy' and can be defined in Workflow specification.
+The strategy is used to decide in which case a step is retried.
+**TBD**: add example of retry strategy

+In addition to the retry decision, it is possible to configure a 'backoff' mechanism in order to delay the retry and thus avoid retrying too soon or too frequently.
+**TBD**: Add example of backoff

+For more information, see: https://argo-workflows.readthedocs.io/en/stable/retries/

 #### Hardware Constraints